daversun/fastqueue/README.md

 ```

 ## Performance Test
-Now I just Test Some data where implement the thread bind core.
+Now I just test some data where not implement the thread bind core.
 In next time, I will gradually update the result

 ```
 Environment: